FNNDSC/pftag/README.md

         [--funcSep <mark>]
         The marker string separating successive function/argument constructs (default ",").

-        [--test]
-        If specified, run a small internal test on multi-logger calls.

-        [--pftelUser <user>] ("chris")
-        The name of the pftel user.
-Reserved for future use.

         [--inputdir <inputdir>]
         An optional input directory specifier.
 Reserverd for future use.